susanpallmann/shadow-2.0/README.md

   - [ ] Adapt DOM player creation function to display the correct back slot
   - [ ] Create a new "coin" object
   - [ ] When player collides with the coin, change the player's back slot
+- [ ] Change from gifs to a spritemap

 ## Planned Mechanics